 Another important point in this discussion is the identification of just what we mean by being obedient.
 Obey what?
 Well, the very bottom line is that there are two ways of obedience.
-Do what we are told to do and do not do what we are told not to do.
-Both entail following the instructions given.
+Do what we are told by God to do and do not do what we are told by Him not to do.
+Both entail following the very clear instructions given.
 Where are we given any list of what God expects someone to obey?

 "But that's for the Israelites..."

 Careful here, you might commit to something without thinking.
 The chapters of Exodus and Leviticus are full of very narrow specifications for how to live our lives in the will of God.
 Wow, can you hear that?
 Listen to all those shouts of indignant Gentiles who refuse to submit to be one of God's people by their obedience.
 You can just hear them, "The law is for the Jews, not for us!"

 What is meant by that?
 Glad you asked.
 Most Christians today agree that God's law is important in today's world.
 Just ask them.
 Murderers and thieves should be punished.
 Adulterers are bad (at least, when they don't know them personally).
 Idols are bad (at least, when they are carved out of metal or wood and decorated with gold).
 Then ask them why they don't keep the law themselves.

 "Sure, the law is good for us, but we don't have to follow it.
 Jesus does that for us."

 They answer that they don't have to obey anything.
 That's what the police are for.
 Someone else does that for them.
 They don't have to keep the Sabbath, Jesus does that for them.
 Those laws about coveting apply to someone else - yeah, that's right - the Israelites.
 God only wants them to be holy, not us Gentiles.
 He doesn't care what we do, as long as we love Him and our neighbor.
 Someone else stays holy for us...so, uh, well, we don't have to?